macsleep/gamepad/docs/Testing.md

 ![image](images/HTML5Gamepad.png)

 Shoud you need to adjust the range of the sbus values sent by your transmitter please edit the X1, X2 macros in the SBus.h file and rebuild.
+Remember to calibrate your transmitter first.

 Be aware that depending on the firmware the XM receiver sends the **R**adio **S**ignal **S**trength **I**ndicator (RSSI) in channel 16 to the Teensy.
 Because of this the last button (B7) is "on".